liquidvisual/pls-0515/README.md

     bower install
     grunt serve

-This repo is the result of running the [Jekyllrb Yeoman generator](https://github.com/robwierzbowski/generator-jekyllrb) with basic settings.
+This repo is the result of running the [Jekyllrb Yeoman generator](https://github.com/robwierzbowski/generator-jekyllrb) with tweaked settings.